 SaaS vendors will expect buyers to purchase the product at the list price.
 However, through effective SaaS contract negotiations, you can persuade the vendors to offer discounts and flexible pricing plans for their applications.

 These are the tactics that procurement teams use while negotiating with vendors.
 Follow these techniques to ace your negotiations and purchase the right product at the right price without frustrating the vendors.
-And we also showed you how to negotiate with vendors as a startup.

 But suppose you think your team lacks the bandwidth to negotiate.
 In that case, CloudEagle’s on-demand SaaS buying experts are readily available to negotiate on your behalf and help you purchase the product easily.